arshsaxena/HelloArsh/README.md

 # HelloArsh
-This reopsitory contains "Hello Arsh!" in my favorite languages.
+This reopsitory contains "Hello Arsh!" in some of my favorite languages.